This cake is joy made better with caramel in every bite of it, be it as a dessert or as an accompaniment to your morning coffee!

 How do I keep the cake moist?

-coffee cake with glaze gives better flavor than store-bought sauces.
+A “doctored” salted caramel coffee cake with a glaze tastes better than store-bought sauces.

 Conclusion: